-The District will maintain communications with other jurisdictions with cellular phones, office land line phone, and email.
-Additionally, the District will participate in meetings of the Central Delta Unified Flood Fight Command.
+The District will maintain communications with other jurisdictions with cellular phones, office land line phone and email.
+Additionally, the District will participate in meetings of the North Delta Unified Flood Fight Command.
+Communication with cellular phones is the Districts best form of communication.

-5.3.1 San Joaquin Operational Area Emergency Operation Center (EOC).
+5.3.1 San Joaquin Operational Area Emergency Operation Center (EOC)